 Here’s how to play Minecraft on a Chromebook

-For those who have or are technically-inclined, here’s a brief summary of how to get your Chromebook into developer mode:
+For those who’ve already done this before, or are technically-inclined, here’s a brief summary of how to get your Chromebook into Developer Mode:

 Enabling developer mode on your Chromebook

 Step 1: Copy all your personal files that you want to keep to an external storage device (such as an external hard drive, USB flash drive, or SD card)

 You can also use the free storage provided by Google on Google Drive for this purpose.

 Step 2: When you’ve copied your files, press “ESC + Refresh + Power” and hold it until your Chromebook reboots.